How to rank a new affiliate site easily and fast in Google is a thing of the past.

-That means you can take a balanced approach to growing your site.
+That means you can take a balanced approach to grow your site.
 Not just publishing content but also not just building links.
-I suggest you alternate: 3 months you focus mainly on content creation and building a link here and there as opportune arises.
+I suggest you alternate: for 3 months you focus mainly on content creation and building a link here and there as opportunities arise.

 Then next 3 months you double down on promotion and link building.